 The Ronald Williams Library is located west of the Science Building.
-It has five floors totalling over 150,000 square feet and contains approximately 600,000 volumes, 1600 reader stations, and numerous study areas.
-Special features include facilities for the handicapped, private study areas for faculty and graduate students, and a classroom for library instruction.
-In addition, over 1,000,000 other educational support items such as recordings, microfilms, maps, documents, filmstrips, pamphlets and periodicals are housed in the library.
-Check at the main circulation desk for library hours.
+It has five floors totalling over 150,000 square feet and contains approximately 650,000 volumes, 1600 reader stations, and numerous study areas.
+Special features include facilities for the handicapped, private study areas for faculty and graduate students, and two classrooms for library instruction.
+In addition, over 850,000 other educational support items such as recordings, microfilms, maps, documents, filmstrips and pamphlets are housed in the Library.
+Check at the main Circulation Desk for Library hours.